lcpz/lain/imap.md

 When `is_plain == false`, it *executes* `password` before using it, so you can also use whatever password fetching solution you want.

-`settings` can use the string `mailcount`, whose possible values are:

-- "0"
-- "invalid credentials"
-- string number

-and can modify `notification_preset` table, which will be the preset for the naughty notifications.
+`settings` can use the value `mailcount`, an integer greater or equal to zero, and can modify `notification_preset` table, which will be the preset for the naughty notifications.
 Check [here](http://awesome.naquadah.org/doc/api/modules/naughty.html#notify) for the list of variables it can contain.

 Default definition:

     notification _preset = {
        icon = lain/icons/mail.png,
-       timeout = 8,
        position = "top_left"
     }

+Note that `mailcount` is 0 either if there are no new mails or credentials are invalid, so make sure you get the right settings.

 ### output